chilcano/ghpages-holosecio/ghp-scripts/content/post/2021-07-06-sast-in-sdlc-for-cloud-native-apps.md

 | 21. | [tfsec](https://github.com/aquasecurity/tfsec)      | ![](/assets/blog20210706_sast/sast-tfsec.png)              | Terraform templates and support Terraform CDK. |
 |-    |                                                                  |                                                       |                          |

-## Designing the CI/CD Pipeline with a SAST stages
+## The CI/CD Tooling and the Pipeline with SAST

+In order to embed the SAST process in our CI/CD pipeline, we will need at least 3 things:

+1. The CI/CD server
+  * It will orchestrate the multiple tasks (stages) defined in our CI/CD workflow.
+  * A CI/CD workflow or pipeline is a sequence of tasks or stages.
+In this post, I'm going to use Jenkins with a pipeline with 4 stages: clone the GIT repository, run the SAST tools, get the report or outcomes and promote the code if the code is free of bugs.
+2. The SAST tool(s)
+  * It will allow us to scan for vulnerabilities in our IaC (Terraform, Ansible, CloudFormation, Docker, Kubernetes, etc.) used in the project.
+  * As above, there are many SAST tool, each one is for each type of code.
+That means we will need one or more SAST tool.
+Although I could use AWS Cfn-Lint or AquaSec Trivy, I choose KICKS because It integrates multiple IaC Linters in one.
+3. The CI/CD portal server
+  * It will work as our web portal to consolidate all our outcomes in a single point.
+  * Initially, I wanted to use SonarQube, but unfortunatelly it has limitations to [import third party generated reports](https://docs.sonarqube.org/latest/analysis/external-issues/), although It can be used as SAST tool as well, in this post I'm going to use Jenkins and HTML reports.

 [![](/assets/blog20210706_sast/20210706-sast-in-your-cicd-pipeline.png)](/assets/blog20210706_sast/20210706-sast-in-your-cicd-pipeline.png)
 {{< rawhtml >}}
 <i><center>SAST stage in CI/CD Pipeline</center></i>
 {{</ rawhtml >}}

-I am going to pick up the next tools to implement my CI/CD Pipeline with SAST stages:

-1. Jenkins
-  * It will be our CI/CD Server and will orchestrate our CI/CD workflow.
-2. SonarQube
-  * It will work as our Platform to consolidate all our outcomes, it has multiple default Linters (Python, Golang, etc) that will be used as a SAST tool according the source code in our project.
-3. Checkmarx KICS
-  * It will allow us scan for vulnerabilities in our IaC (Terraform, Ansible, CloudFormation, Docker, Kubernetes, etc.) used in our project.

-### Why Checkmarx KICS

-Although I could use AWS Cfn-Lint or AquaSec Trivy, I choose KICKS because It integrates multiple IaC Linters in one.

-## Implementing the CI/CD Pipeline with a SAST stages
+## Implementing the CI/CD Pipeline with a SAST stage

 * I'm going to use AWS EC2 to deploy everything.
 * Everything will be Dockerized.